umbraco/UmbracoDocs/marketplace-and-integrations/integrations/README.md

 Provides a means of including the cookie policy banner and declaration available from [Cookiebot](https://www.cookiebot.com/).

-This example can be used as a reference for creating a simple package "wrapper" around a script based integration, making available the possibility for listing on the [Umbraco Marketplace](https://marketplace.umbraco.com).
+This example can be used as a reference for creating a simple package "wrapper" around a script based integration, allowing listing on the [Umbraco Marketplace](https://marketplace.umbraco.com).

 ## Automation Integrations